AmokSolderer/APC/README.md

 ![APC 2.0](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC.JPG)
 ## Overview

-The APC is a controller for Williams pinball machines.
+The APC is a freely programmable controller for Williams pinball machines.
 It uses an Arduino Due and contains all the circuitry required to run a Williams pinball machine from System 6 to System 11c (and the compatible Data East machines):

 * Display interface for all corresponding display types
 * 24 Solenoid drivers